rylev/apfel/README.md

 ## Introduction

 Apfel is simple parser for .strings (DotStrings) files written in Ruby.
 DotStrings files are used by Apple platforms for localization.
-Apfel reads DotStrings files, parses them for key-value pairs and comments, and then converts the dot strings file to a hash.
+Apfel reads DotStrings files, parses them for key-value pairs and comments.

-Once in the form of a hash, the content of the DotStrings file can easily be rebuilt as JSON (using the built in Hash.to_json method), XML and RESX (with the help of Builder https://github.com/jimweirich/builder) and more!
+Once in the form of a hash, the content of the DotStrings file can easily be rebuilt as JSON, XML and RESX (with the help of Builder https://github.com/jimweirich/builder) and more!

 ## Use